 From Watford Junction Station, there is a shuttle bus direct to the Warner Bros.
 Studios which departs every 20 minutes and costs £2.50 per person (round trip).
 This takes 15 minutes to reach the studios and to get on this bus you must show your Harry Potter Studio Tour tickets.

 We advise that you carefully calculate the travel time needed for the train and potential wait for the bus so that you don’t arrive late and miss your slot.
 It’s recommended that you arrive at Watford Junction 45 minutes before the time of your Harry Potter tour.

-Create your own Harry Potter Tour of London: 10 must-see places for Harry Potter fans
+10 must-see places for Harry Potter fans in London